crystal-lang/rfcs/text/0011-extending-api-docs.md

 - If a C lib has a `:showdoc:` directive, everything in the namespace should be shown, except for things marked with `:nodoc:`
 - If an objects parent namespace has the `:nodoc:` directive, the `:showdoc:` directive will have no effect
 - C functions should include both the original function name and the Crystal name in the documentation
-- Some experimentation into a different implementation was done [here](https://github.com/crystal-lang/crystal/compare/master...nobodywasishere:crystal:nobody/docs-include-more)
+- Some experimentation into a different implementation was done in https://github.com/crystal-lang/crystal/compare/master...nobodywasishere:crystal:nobody/docs-include-more

 ## Drawbacks